 SBC designs and delivers an array of programs to provide employees, retirees and dependents with health, retirement, and other benefits to address various life needs.
-SBC believes employees are best able to contribute to the accomplishment of the County's mission when they are healthy, happy, secure and able to maintain work-life balance.
+SBC believes employees are best able to contribute to the accomplishment of the County's mission when they are healthy, happy, secure and able to maintain work-life balance programs such as telecommuting, administrative leave, flexible work schedules, et cetera.
 SBC is committed to educating employees about their benefits and assisting them in making informed choices.